MassiGy/LL1p.go/README.md

 # ll1p.go

-This is a simple LL(1) grammar tokenizer & parser.
+This is a simple LL(1) grammar tokenizer & parser written in Go.
 LL(1) stands for:
 - **L**eft to right tokenization.
 - **L**eftmost token is a terminal token.